jeffreykegler/hoonlint/misc/whitespace.md

 files as digraphs.

 Note that not all special-character digraphs are rune-ishes.
-Comments, including the digraphs which begin them are considered whitespace, and nothing in whitespace is considered a rune-ish.
+Comments, including the digraphs that begin them are considered whitespace, and nothing in whitespace is considered a rune-ish.
 Comment digraphs include `::`.